wimroy/vim_profile/README.md

 - git submodule update --init

 Create a softlink to vim and vim/vimrc.
-Be sure to backup your original file before that, though.
+Be sure to backup your original files before that, though.
 - cd ~
 - ln -s /path/to/vim    .vim
 - ln -s /path/to/vim/vimrc    .vimrc